Your session will timeout due to inactivity, please choose to continue your session if you’d would like to continue.

 Switzerland has a low crime rate compared to other European countries and is generally a safe country to travel in.
 However, there has been a recent increase in petty theft and visitors should be alert to pickpockets and thieves, particularly in the city centres and on public transport.
 Travellers should be aware of robberies on overnight trains.

-Swiss business culture is based predominantly on merit.
-The Swiss are masters of building well-oiled machines.
-The business world reflects this and operates in a similar fashion.
-Efficiency and organisation are prioritised.
-A formal, no-nonsense approach is central to business culture in Switzerland.
-There is little room for humour or lack of preparation in negotiations and business meetings.
-While the Swiss are slightly less pedantic than their German or French counterparts, great value is attached to appearance and punctuality.
+The Swiss business world reflects the local mastery at building well-oiled machines.
+Efficiency and organisation are prioritised, and the business culture is based predominantly on merit.
+The country's formal, no-nonsense approach to business offers little room for humour or lack of preparation in meetings and, though the Swiss are slightly less pedantic than their German or French counterparts, they attach great value to appearance and punctuality.

 The international country dialling code for Switzerland is +41.
-Mobile phone networks operate throughout the country and wifi is widespread.
+Travellers can purchase local prepaid SIM cards for unlocked phones, and WiFi is widespread.

-Travellers to Switzerland over 17 years do not have to pay duty on the following items: 200 cigarettes or 50 cigars or 250g tobacco; 2 litres alcohol up to 15 percent and 1 litre alcohol over 15 percent.
+Travellers to Switzerland over 17 years do not have to pay duty on 200 cigarettes or 50 cigars or 250g tobacco; 2 litres alcohol up to 15 percent and 1 litre alcohol over 15 percent.
 The maximum allowance of wine is 20 litres, but duty will be payable on this quantity.
-VAT is liable if the total value of all goods exceed CHF 300.
+VAT is liable if the total value of all goods exceeds CHF 300.
 Restricted items include meat and meat products from selected countries.
 Prohibited items are absinth and anaesthetics.

 Swiss Tourist Office, Zurich: +41 44 215 4000 or www.myswitzerland.com